English

 How is the Writing Curriculum implemented in our school?

-For the teaching of writing we use objectives from the National Primary Curriculum to plan exciting and engaging learning experiences for all pupils.
+For the teaching of writing, we use objectives from the National Primary Curriculum to plan exciting and engaging learning experiences for all pupils.

-We carry out the curriculum planning in English in three phases (long-term, medium term and short-term).
+We carry out the curriculum planning in Writing in three phases (long-term, medium term and short-term).
 The National Primary Curriculum programme of study for each year group details what we teach in the long-term.

 Our medium-term plans, give details of the main teaching objectives, text types covered and aims for each term.
 These plans define what we teach and ensure an appropriate balance and distribution of learning across each term.